§ 1 Name, registered office, financial year, association logo

 Membership ends through expulsion, withdrawal from the association, death or dissolution of the association.

-Voluntary resignation is made by means of a written declaration by means of a registered letter to the board of the GFF eV.
-Collective resignations (resignations from several members in one letter) are not permitted.
+Voluntary resignation is made by written declaration by registered letter or by email to the board of GFF eV.
+Collective declarations of resignation (declarations of resignation from several members in one letter) are not permitted.

-Resignation is permitted subject to a notice period of one month to the end of the quarter.
-The correctly applied for withdrawal will be confirmed in writing by the GFF eV.
-Membership fees already paid or other payments will not be refunded.
+Withdrawal is permitted subject to one month's notice to the end of the quarter.
+The correctly requested withdrawal will be confirmed by GFF eV by letter or email.
+There will be no refunds of membership fees or other payments already paid.

-The excluded person can appeal within 14 days after the notification of the exclusion.
-The objection will be submitted to the next general meeting for a final decision.
-Membership is suspended in the meantime.
+The excluded person can file an objection within 14 days of delivery of the exclusion.
+The objection will be presented to the next general meeting for a final decision.
+In the meantime, membership is suspended.

 § 8 Bodies